citrusframework/citrus/src/manual/kubernetes.md

 </testcase>
 ```

 As you can see we can use the send/receive actions to call Kubernetes API commands and receive the respective results in Json format, too.
+This gives us the well known
+Json validation mechanism in Citrus in order to validate the results from Kubernetes.
+This way you can load Kubernetes resources verifying its state and properties.
+Of course JsonPath expressions also come in here in order to validate Json elements explicitly.